mdp/rotp/README.md

 A ruby library for generating and validating one time passwords (HOTP & TOTP) according to [RFC 4226](http://tools.ietf.org/html/rfc4226) and [RFC 6238](http://tools.ietf.org/html/rfc6238).

-ROTP is compatible with [Google Authenticator](https://github.com/google/google-authenticator) available for [Android](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2) and [iPhone](https://itunes.apple.com/en/app/google-authenticator/id388497605).
+ROTP is compatible with [Google Authenticator](https://github.com/google/google-authenticator) available for [Android](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2) and [iPhone](https://itunes.apple.com/en/app/google-authenticator/id388497605) and any other TOTP based implementations.

 Many websites use this for [multi-factor authentication](https://www.youtube.com/watch?v=17rykTIX_HY), such as GMail, Facebook, Amazon EC2, WordPress, and Salesforce.
 You can find a more complete [list here](https://en.wikipedia.org/wiki/Google_Authenticator#Usage).